Information and Guidelines for Parents/Students

 Applicants who are heavily involved with other extra-curricular activities should consider carefully if ViperBots Robotics is the right program for them.

 We expect our ViperBots to give the same commitment as they would to Band, Athletics, Choir, Theater, DECA, FFA, DI, Vision, Legacies, or any other heavily time-consuming activities.
 In order for the teams to be successful, each member of the team must be a contributing member.
 ViperBots that treat robotics as a low priority or a “drop in when convenient” activity will be dismissed from the program.
+As a reminder, there is no refund of the participation fee if a student is dismissed or quits.

 Much of our funding comes from businesses that recognize the value of supporting an engineering program like FIRST in our increasingly technical world.
 In the event that we are unable to find sufficient funding, it will be necessary for you to provide additional funding beyond the participation fee to cover expenses.

 While we encourage you to give your student as much leeway as possible, some of the machinery and equipment we use, though under supervision by an adult, can be quite dangerous if misused and may not be appropriate for all applicants.
+All students are required to complete a basic online Safety Quiz and an online OSHA 10-Hour General Industry (Manufacturing) training independently during the summer before the Fall semester.
+The online OSHA 10-Hour course code will be provided to the students at the end of May.